 Earning a starting spot as a freshman, at the collegiate level, is a challenge all our girls are up for!
 Standing out once you get there, even better!
 Here's to Allie and Jaz, who are contributing to their respective teams in a big way!!

-Go to the 2014 College News page to see what our Sting alumnae are up to at the collegiate level!
+Go to the 2015 College News tab to see how our Sting alumni are doing for their respective colleges!

 Go to College Choices (on the left hand side list) to read about more San Jose Sting players verbals and signings, past and present

 Alex Villazon - Ohio Valley University and Alyssa Gonzalez - George Fox